ajessefowler/Simple-Weather-API/README.md

 ## Running Locally

-After cloning or downloading, change directory to the Simple-Weather-API directory.
+After cloning or downloading, you must first add your Dark Sky API.
+In routes/routes.js, set the key variable to your Dark Sky key.
+Then, run the following command in the Simple Weather API directory to start the server.

 ```
 node index.js